JamesKunstle/documentcloud-multi-regex-pattern-with-defaults-addon/README.md

-# DocumentCloud Regex Add-On
+# DocumentCloud Multiple Regex with Defaults Add-On

-This DocumentCloud Add-On allows you to search through multiple files for any of a set of regular expressions including a default set of patterns, returning a CSV file of all matches.
+With this DocumentCloud Add-On one can use multiple Regular Expressions (Regex) as parameters and find all examples of those patterns in the specified documents.
+The Regex's are passed as parameters to the main.py script.

+The add-on is an extension of "multiple-regex-pattern".
+In addition to the ability to pass regular expressions to the script on invocation, this add-on has a default list of regular expressions that are always used and match to an assortment of potential examples of personally identifiable and confidential information.

+The output of this add-on is a CSV of all of the incidences of patterns matching text in the documents specified.

 Included are a couple of patterns for typical Personally Identifiable Information such as Credit Card Number, SSN, and Telephone Number.